wtbu-radio/WTBU-Site/_posts/2017-03-13-review-boston-calling-may-2016.md

 author:
   login: ogehrke
   email: ogehrke@bu.edu
-  display_name: Olivia Gehrke
+  display_name: Mariel Cariker
-  first_name: Olivia
+  first_name: Mariel
-  last_name: Gehrke
+  last_name: Cariker
 image:
   src: /assets/tumblr_inline_o80uzrNlWn1swxv3i_500.png
   alt: post lead image
 ---
 In comparison to other music festivals, Boston Calling clearly isn’t the biggest or the grandest.
 There’s no camping, audiences stand on nothing but brick, and there’s only three stages – two for big acts.
 And yet, the festival marches on, consistently bringing in impressively large artists for their lineups each season.
 On the third anniversary of its inception, Boston Calling continued to strive for new heights, introducing a new, third stage for local acts and comedy.
 While the festival still feels like it’s finding its footing, it provided some true highlights and memorable moments during its Spring 2016 festival this past weekend.

 To headline their lineup, Boston Calling brought in some strong ladies and immense talent through the likes of Sia, Robyn, Janelle Monáe and HAIM.
 While some of the lineup seemed sporadic and poorly planned, such as the shift on Saturday from the lowkey, more indie vibe of The Vaccines, Børns and City and Colour straight into a more upbeat techno sound through Miike Snow, ODESZA and Robyn, each day provided a mix of genres and artists to give any fan something they were interested in.